marcoxa/iron-main/README.md

 More functionalities may come in the future.

+# Installing and Using IRON MAIN

+To use the package, just install the folder `iron-main` in your Emacs setup and ensure that the file `iron-main.el` is loaded.
+Files with `.jcl` extension will now load in `jcl-mode`.

 ### A NOTE ON FORKING

 Of course you are free to fork the project subject to the current